icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

 20. **Our access to the controlled data has expired after our 2-year approval.
 Can I still renew it?**

 Yes, if your access has expired, you have up to 90 days post-expiry to renew your application.
-Beyond this 90-day window, your application will be closed, and you will need to submit a completely new application to regain access.
+Beyond this 90-day window, your application will be permanently expired, and you will need to submit a new application to regain access.